Recent grant recipients take on projects that call on art and design skills to explore complex topics.

 “The paper synthesizes the development of the company I founded with my friend Anna, Momentix Toys,” Aamodt says.
 “We noticed a lack of women in our physics classes and wondered how we could make a toy that combined our love of physics and art and kept more types of kids interested in STEM.”
 After much testing and iterative design, the pair came up with 23 wooden pieces that “nudge, roll, spin and tilt, transforming household objects into funky chain reactions.”

-Fellow grad students Taylor Jais MLA 25, Chloe Kahn MLA 25, Corey Watanabe MLA 24, Sophie Kaplan-Bucciarelli MLA 24 and Mary Ritchie MLA 26, all earning their master’s degrees in Landscape Architecture, are also pushing for change: Jais and his partners through the cultivation of bio-receptive materials that promote coastline resilience and Ritchie by developing landscape-inspired educational workshops for underserved high school students.
+Fellow grad students Taylor Jais MLA 25, Chloe Kahn MLA 25, Corey Watanabe MLA 24, Sophie Kaplan-Bucciarelli MLA 26 and Mary Ritchie MLA 26, all earning their master’s degrees in Landscape Architecture, are also pushing for change: Jais and their partners through the cultivation of bio-receptive materials that promote coastline resilience and Ritchie and the BRACKISH collective by developing landscape-inspired educational workshops for underserved high school students.

 Jais, Kahn, Watanabe and Kaplan-Bucciarelli have been working on a project called Rematerializing Coastal Resilience that responds to increased storm events and sea level rise, not with traditional concrete seawalls but ecological alternatives made of phragmites (or common reeds) that support the local habitat.
 “We’re asking questions like ‘What would happen if we softened coastlines instead of hardening them?’ and ‘How do we work with water and not against it?’” they explain.